sin3t/BrowserPuppeteer/README.md

 ## Installation
-Signed restartless alpha version is available in releases section ([old version 0.1.1-alpha direct download link][latest version link]).
+Signed restartless alpha version is available in releases section ([direct download link][latest version link]).
 Beta version will be listed in AMO.
 To improve productivity the next extensions are recommended to install:

  - [TabGroups][tabgroups link] - Tab Groups, formerly known as Panorama or TabView, allows you to manage and organize a large number of open tabs;
  - [TreeStyleTab][treestyletab link] - show tabs like a tree;